ibm-cloud-docs/Cloudant/offerings/bluemix.md

 <div id="byok"></div>

-If you require bring-your-own-key (BYOK) for encryption-at-rest, this is enabled via {{site.data.keyword.cloud}} Key Protect. {{site.data.keyword.cloudant_short_notm}} supports this feature for new {{site.data.keyword.cloudant_short_notm}} [Dedicated Hardware plan](https://console.bluemix.net/docs/services/Cloudant/offerings/bluemix.html#ibm-cloud-public) instances deployed in all regions.
-First, create an instance of the Dedicated Hardware plan via the [{{site.data.keyword.cloud_notm}} Catalog](https://console.bluemix.net/catalog/).
-Then submit a support ticket and our support team will coordinate getting your new Dedicated Hardware instance's encryption-at-rest encryption keys managed via your Key Protect instance.
+If you require bring-your-own-key (BYOK) for encryption-at-rest, this encryption is enabled by using {{site.data.keyword.cloud}} Key
+Protect. {{site.data.keyword.cloudant_short_notm}} supports this feature for new {{site.data.keyword.cloudant_short_notm}} [Dedicated Hardware plan](https://console.bluemix.net/docs/services/Cloudant/offerings/bluemix.html#ibm-cloud-public) instances that are deployed in all regions.
+First, create an instance of the Dedicated Hardware plan by using the [{{site.data.keyword.cloud_notm}} catalog](https://console.bluemix.net/catalog/).
+Then, submit a support ticket, and our support team coordinates getting your new Dedicated Hardware instance's encryption-at-rest encryption keys that are managed by your Key Protect instance.

 ## High availability, disaster recovery, and backup

 To provide high availability (HA) and disaster recovery (DR) within a data center, all data is stored in triplicate across three separate physical servers in a cluster.
-You can provision accounts in multiple data centers, then use continuous data replication to provide HA/DR across data centers. {{site.data.keyword.cloudant_short_notm}} data is not automatically backed up, but supported tooling is provided to handle backups.
+You can provision accounts in multiple data centers, then use continuous data replication to provide HA/DR across data centers. {{site.data.keyword.cloudant_short_notm}} data is not automatically backed up, but supported tools are
+provided to handle backups.
 Review the
 [Disaster Recovery and Backup guide ![External link icon](../images/launch-glyph.svg "External link icon")](https://console.bluemix.net/docs/services/Cloudant/guides/disaster-recovery-and-backup.html#disaster-recovery-and-backup) to explore all HA, DR, and backup considerations to meet your application requirements.